How important is the pruning of the olive grove?

 It is not about adapting our olive grove to a pruning technique, but about carrying out the pruning that best suits our olive grove, and which may be different in each campaign.

-Training in Poda del Olivar becomes one of the main axes of the professionalization of the olive sector.
-At ESAO, the olive grove management and pruning course is being one of the most demanded by all those producers or cooperatives that are committed to an increasingly productive and healthy olive grove.
+Training in Olive Grove Pruning becomes one of the main axes of the professionalization of the olive sector.
+At ESAO, the Olive Grove Management Course is being one of the most demanded by all those producers or cooperatives that are committed to an increasingly productive and healthy olive grove.

 Subscribe to our blog!